-A device driver is a piece of software that allows your operating system to start, use and control a hardware device.
-In other words, drivers are the translators that enable your operating system to ask the hardware devices inside your computer or that are connected to the computer to do what the operating system wants.
+What is a driver?
+Our definition is this: a device driver is a piece of software that allows your operating system to start, use and control a hardware device.
+In other words, drivers are the translators that enable your operating system to ask the hardware devices inside your computer (or connected to it) to do what you want.

-For instance, imagine that you try to play a video on YouTube.
-You press Play on the video, in your web browser.
-The web browser, which is an application, sends your request to the operating system.
+Let’s start with an example: imagine that you try to play a video on YouTube.
+You press Play on the video in your web browser.
+The browser, which is an application, sends your request to the operating system.
 The operating system knows then that you want to play a video.
-Which means, among other things, that it must buffer the video, ask the video card to display the video and ask the sound card to play the audio part of the video.
-The operating system sends all these requests to the drivers associated with the required device: the network card driver knows what data to transfer, the video card knows what to display, and the sound card knows what to play.
+This means, among other things, that it must buffer the video with the help of the network card, ask the graphics card to display the video, and ask the sound card to play the audio part of the video.
+The operating system sends all these requests to the drivers associated with the required device: the network card driver knows what data to transfer, the video card knows what to display, and the sound card knows what to play in your speakers

 Or imagine that you have a document that you want to print on your printer.
-You would edit the document inside Word or any other text editor you prefer, then you would push the Print button and then you would wait for the document to be printed.
-The text editor is an application which asks the operating system to print the document.
+You would edit the document inside Word or any other text editor you prefer.
+Afterward, you’d push the Print button and wait for the document to come out from the printer.
+The text editor is an application that asks the operating system to print the document.
 The operating system takes the document and asks the printer driver to print the document.
 The driver takes the document and translates it into a language that the printer understands.
 Finally, the printer prints the document and delivers it to the user.

 All these are possible because the operating system knows how to ask those devices to do their jobs, using drivers.

-The answer to this question could not be any simpler: you need device drivers to be able to use your devices.
-Your computer needs drivers to be able to communicate with the devices that are connected to it.
+The answer to this question could not be any more straightforward: you need device drivers to be able to use your devices.
+As you already know from our earlier “what is a driver” definition, our computer needs drivers to be able to communicate with the devices that are connected to it.
 Without the right driver, a device is nothing more than a piece of hardware that doesn’t work.
-Which is probably why device drivers are called drivers. 🙂
+This is likely the reason why device drivers are called drivers. 🙂

 If Windows does not have a fitting driver for your new device, it can also use Windows Update to search for a driver online.
 If Microsoft’s servers have a driver for your device, then you must wait for it to be downloaded and installed.

 These are the easy options for finding and installing drivers for your devices in Windows.
-However, sometimes it can happen that no driver is found either in Windows’ library or on Microsoft’s Windows Update servers.
-If you have that “luck,” or if you want to use a special driver other than the one installed by Windows, you can also find drivers on the support website of your device’s manufacturer.
+However, sometimes no driver may be found in Windows’ library or in Microsoft’s Windows Update servers.
+What can you do if you have that “luck,” or if you want to use a particular driver other than the one installed by Windows?
+The answer is that you can also find drivers on your device’s manufacturer support website.

-Although many people think that the old saying “if it ain't broke, don't fix it” applies to drivers too, we tend to disagree.
-Usually, drivers are updated because the manufacturing companies found some bugs and are repairing them, because they have added new features, or because the performance of your device increases with a new version of a driver.
-Sometimes, driver updates can even resolve security issues.
+Although many people think that the old saying “if it ain't broke, don't fix it” applies to drivers, too, we tend to disagree.
+Usually, drivers are updated by the hardware manufacturing companies because they:

-However, there are times when new drivers are problematic also.
-For instance, some Nvidia drivers can cause the Start Menu to malfunction.
-But even so, newer drivers are better than older ones in most cases.
+All the above can be improved and fixed with new versions of drivers.
+However, there are also times when new drivers are problematic, instead of making things better.
+For example, some Nvidia drivers can cause the Start Menu to malfunction.
+Even so, recent drivers are, in most cases, better than older ones.

-The good news is that if you use Windows 10, critical driver updates are automatically downloaded and installed for you.
-Which raises the next question:
+The good news is that, if you use Windows 10, critical driver updates are automatically downloaded and installed for you.
+This raises the next question:

 Usually, the drivers that Windows downloads and installs automatically for your devices are almost guaranteed to work well.
 They are drivers that have been tested to comply with Microsoft’s requirements and are usually stable, meaning that your computer is unlikely to crash because of them.

-However, sometimes, the drivers delivered by Microsoft are also outdated compared to the drivers available on the support websites of your devices’ manufacturers.
-As we know by now, newer drivers usually offer more features and better performance for our devices.
+However, sometimes, the drivers delivered by Microsoft are also outdated, compared to the drivers available on the support websites of your devices’ manufacturers.
+As we know by now, newer drivers usually offer more features and better performance for our machines.

-We prefer to keep the default drivers offered by Windows for basic devices such as the network card, the printer or our webcam.
-However, when it comes to the drivers used by more complex devices such as our video cards, we always choose the ones offered by their manufacturers.
-Those drivers can increase the number of frames per second you get in games, so they are pretty important for us, as we play a lot on our computers.
+We prefer to keep Windows’ default drivers for essential devices such as the network card, the printer, or our webcam.
+However, when it comes to the drivers used by more complex devices, such as our video cards, we always choose the ones offered by their manufacturers.
+Those drivers can increase the number of frames per second you get in games, so they are pretty essential for us, as we play a lot on our computers.